831.469.0345............................................................ webmaster@greenote.com

 Above Right

-These sound great on Acoustic Guitar, Piano and Drum Overheads.
+These do sound great on Acoustic Guitar, Piano and Drum Overheads.

 These have pads and rolloff; the sound good on Acoustic Guitar, percussion and hi-hat.

 SE Electronics SE1 small diaphram Condenser.
 I often put this underneath snares especially with brushes.
-I like it on Sax, Guitar and Piano , I'm mostly using this on the Hi-Hat and acoustic guitar
+I like it on Sax, Acoustic Guitar and Piano , I'm still using this on the Hi-Hat and acoustic guitar

 Studio Project C4 (pair)